inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	    delayed in the mail long enough for you to make a fool of yourself in person.
-Nature is by and large to be found out of doors, a location where, it cannot be argued, there are never enough comfortable chairs.
+Nature is by and large to be found out of doors, a location where, it cannot be argued, there are never enough comfortable chs.
 		-- Fran Lebowitz
 Hanging on in quiet desperation is the English way.
 		-- Pink Floyd